Quick Take

 The sea bass is also called saltwater bass.

 When it comes to color, sea basses are some of the brightest around.
-They come in many brilliant patterns which serve as a form of camouflage for their prey as well as their predators.
+They come in many brilliant patterns, which serve as camouflage from their predators as well as helping them ambush prey.
 The deeper the fish lives, the more likely it is to be redder in color.

 Some other sea bass species include the black sea bass, pygmy sea bass, rock sea bass, painted comber, and yellow-tail bass.